The-Six/astartes_dot/README.md

 - [x] Send Merkle root from Server A to Server C for verification
 - [x] Compare Merkle roots from Server A and on-chain data in Server C
 - [x] Trigger real-time alert in UI upon detection of tampering
-- [x] Visualize Merkle Tree and logs in live UI demo
+- [x] Visualize Merkle Tree and logs in live UI demo; demonstarting forensic advantage
 - [x] Display side-by-side on-chain and off-chain state in frontend
 - [ ] Automate interval-based Merkle root generation on Server A
 - [ ] Automate Server B anchoring process (e.g., daily, hourly)